* Archive page for historical reference only. This page is no longer being actively updated *

 Cisco Systems is the worldwide leader in IP networking solutions.
 Its two principal products are routers and switches, the devices which between them form the bedrock of the internet.
 In fact, without Cisco there would arguably be no such thing as the internet as we know it today.
-The group remains a key player in this sector, and has also expanded into developing IT services sectors, such as video conferencing, internet security and cloud computing through a string of acquisitions.
-Although traditionally a business-to-business supplier, Cisco also dipped its toe into the consumer market through home networking supplier Linksys.
+The group remains a key player in this sector, but has also expanded aggressively into developing IT services sectors, such as video streaming and conferencing, internet security and cloud computing through a string of acquisitions.
+There were no fewer than 12 separate deal during 2016 alone; another eight closed in fiscal 2018 including several in cloud computing services, followed by eleven over the next two years.
+In 2019, the group opened negotiations to acquire optical connectivity components manufacturer Acacia, but that purchase became embroiled in regulatory procedures.
+Cisco almost doubled its offer to $4.5bn in 2021 to try to close the deal.
+Although traditionally a business-to-business supplier, Cisco has also dipped its toe into the consumer market through home networking supplier Linksys.
 It was not a productive relationship and that business was sold on in 2013 to Belkin.
-Group revenues for the year ending 2016 hit a record $49.2bn.
-The switches and routers business still accounts for almost half that total, but it is in slow decline, while the contribution from services is growing steadily.
-John Chambers remains executive chairman but named Chuck Robbins to succeed him in 2015 as CEO.
+Group revenues for the year ending Jul 2019 hit a record $51.9bn before slipping back to $49.3bn for ye 2020.
+Net income for ye 2020 was $11.2bn.
+Switches and routers still account for almost half group sales, but this business is in slow decline, while the contribution from services is growing steadily.
+Long-time leader John Chambers named Chuck Robbins as his successor in 2015.
 Cisco was founded in the early 1980s at Stanford University by husband and wife team Leonard Bosack and Sandra Lerner, who wanted to find a way of sending private computer messages to each other despite being on separate networks.
 This prompted their invention of the first router to bridge different network protocols, a key building block of what was then the newly created internet.
 The business was acquired by outside investors in 1987 and later floated.
 Chambers joined the business in 1991, becoming CEO four years later, and overseeing its extraordinary growth over the following two decades.
-Adbrands no longer offers a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Cisco Systems?
 Find out more from Adbrands Account Assignments